Chris Van Hollen: Israel–Palestine

 In May 2020, Van Hollen voiced his opposition to Israel's plan to annex parts of the Israeli-occupied West Bank.

 In January 2024, during the Gaza war, Van Hollen voted for a resolution proposed by Senator Bernie Sanders to apply the Foreign Assistance Act's human rights provisions to U.S. aid to Israel's military.
 The proposal was defeated, 72 to 11.
 After the Israeli military shot and killed an American activist in the West Bank in 2024, Van Hollen urged the Biden administration to hold Israel accountable for its actions, saying "If the Netanyahu government will not pursue justice for Americans, the Department of Justice must".
 In November 2024, Van Hollen criticized Biden for what he saw as Biden's "inaction" in holding Israel accountable for not letting aid into Gaza, calling Biden's conduct "weak" and "shameful".
 In April 2025, Van Hollen voted for a pair of resolutions Sanders proposed to cancel the Trump administration's sales of $8.8 billion in bombs and other munitions to Israel.
 The proposals were defeated, 82 to 15.

 In July 2025, Van Hollen called for an end to funding the Gaza Humanitarian Foundation for its role in mass killings in the Gaza Strip and a restoration of funding for UNRWA.

+Sudanese civil war

+In 2024, Van Hollen led legislative efforts to impose a targeted arms embargo on the United Arab Emirates (UAE) due to its alleged support for the Rapid Support Forces (RSF) in the Sudanese Civil War.
+As of November 2025, the bill was pending.